happyjeffery88/AFBlegal/TermsOfService.md

 **We reserve the right to take necessary legal action against any individual or entity violating our intellectual property rights.**

-5. User-Generated Content
+# User-Generated Content
 When interacting with the Bot, you may provide user-generated content (e.g., commands, messages).
 By using the Bot:
   - You grant us a non-exclusive, royalty-free license to process and log such content to provide and improve the Bot's services.
   - You agree that you are solely responsible for any content submitted and that it complies with Discord's and our policies.

-6. Data Collection and Privacy
+# Data Collection and Privacy
 Asian Farming Bank collects and processes limited user data as described in our Privacy Policy.
 This data includes, but is not limited to:
   - Discord User IDs, Server IDs, and messages required for the Bot’s functionality.
   - Usage logs, such as command inputs and error reports.
   - We do not sell or share user data with third parties, except where required by law or necessary for the Bot's operation.

-8. Liability Disclaimer
+# Liability Disclaimer
 The Bot is provided "as is" and "as available."
 While we strive to ensure reliable performance, we do not guarantee that:
   - The Bot will be error-free or uninterrupted.
   - The Bot will meet your specific expectations or requirements.
   - To the fullest extent permitted by law, we disclaim all liability for damages arising from the use of the Bot.

-9. Modifications and Updates
+# Modifications and Updates
 We may modify these Terms and the Bot’s functionality at any time without prior notice.
-Any updates to the Terms will be posted at https://discord.gg/fAphPbSqKE.
+Any updates to the Terms will be posted at:
+  - https://discord.gg/fAphPbSqKE which is the community servver
+  - Update logs
+  - Bot Alerts
 Continued use of the Bot constitutes acceptance of any changes.

-10. Termination
+# Termination
 We reserve the right to suspend or terminate your access to Asian Farming Bank for:
   - Violating these Terms or Discord’s policies.
   - Misusing the Bot or engaging in harmful activities.